LorenzoDallaglio/highliner-seq2seq/README.md

 Output file will be the same input dictionary with matches extended to include instructions and predicted probability of them being inline

 ## Dataset
 Dataset the model was trained on is the same as BINO.
 Can be downloaded at: https://mega.nz/file/eW5yhIJI#vsIjOz7_MNegW728R4KtN_KuZT2uJ18vWHo0_qTE0CI

+## Computation time
+Running highliner on BINO test binary (~17000 matched sequences) yields the following results:
+* On GPU: 357s or 5m 57s, ~21 ms per match
+* On CPU: 2730s or 45m 30s, ~160 ms per match
+Execution on GPU is ~7.5 times faster than on CPU